almostchristian/ConfigurationProcessor.DependencyInjection/README.md

 ## Basics

 The library works by using reflection and scanning all currently loaded assemblies for extension methods for `IServiceCollection`.
-This project was inspied by the [`Serilog.Settings.Configuration`](https://github.com/serilog/serilog-settings-configuration/) project.
+This project was inspired by the [`Serilog.Settings.Configuration`](https://github.com/serilog/serilog-settings-configuration/) project.

 ### Extension method mapping and overload resolution
-Given a configuration named `Logging`, an extension method named `AddLogging` or `Logging` will be filtered from the candidate extension methods.
+Given a configuration named `MyService`, an extension method named `AddMyService` or `MyService` will be filtered from the candidate extension methods.
 If multiple candidates are found, the best overload will be chosen based on the name of the input parameters.

 Given the following extension methods:
 ```csharp